doersino/google-maps-at-88-mph/README.md

 $ python3 googlemapsat88mph.py --help
 ```

-That'll tell you in detail about the options.
-Most important are the three positional arguments:
+That'll wax poetic about the available command-line flags and arguments.
+Importantly, there are three positional arguments, *i.e.*, you've got to set these:

-1. The point you're interested in, along with
+1. The latitude-longitude pair you're interested in, along with
 2. how wide (east-west extent) and...
 3. ...how tall (north-south extent, both in meters) the downloaded area should be.